I watched the new John Oliver the other day, S11E15, June 16 2024, "Trump's Second Term". And I watched it a second time.

 I attribute the slow growth of our economy entirely to our accumulated debt.
 Most people ignore that line of thought.
 I will settle on a compromise if you will, and say accumulated debt and other factors have combined to slow our economy.

-Anyway, the Project 25 guys seem to think that cutting back on government bureaucracy (and on government spending and government debt, I presume) will lead us to "prosperity".
+Speaking of which, the Project 25 guys seem to think that cutting back on government bureaucracy (and on government spending and government debt, I presume) will lead us to "prosperity".
 Their word: prosperity.

 It's funny, you know, there is a connection between government debt and prosperity.
 But that connection does not require us to reduce government debt.
 Nor does it require us to increase government debt.
 It requires that private debt be low enough (relative to government debt) that private debt can grow fast enough that the economy grows at the rate that we want.

-It requires that private debt be low enough (relative to government debt) that private debt can grow fast enough that the economy grows at the rate that we want.
+It requires that private debt be low enough (relative to government debt) that private debt can grow fast enough that the economy grows at the rate we want.

 When I Google times of US prosperity, three periods come up: the "Roaring '20s", the 1947-1973 "golden age", and the "new economy" of the mid-to-latter 1990s.
 All three of those periods of prosperity were times when private debt was increasing relative to public debt:

-The Tides of Prosperity (Click image for a less cluttered view)
+The Tides of Prosperity (Click image for a less cluttered view) |

 The other times, when private debt was falling relative to public debt, are not times noted for prosperity.